Should I lease or buy solar panels?

 - Maximizing financial benefits

 Are you interested in reaping the benefits of renewable energy, but uninterested in owning solar panels?
 If that sounds like you, leasing solar panels or purchasing power through a PPA (Power Purchase Agreement) could be a good option.
+Here’s why you might want to lease solar panels instead of buying or financing them.

 Both a solar lease and PPA are affordable, easy ways to enjoy solar power without a large upfront investment.
 With both options, you don't pay any upfront costs for your panels, and you can typically save on your utility rate.
-Additionally, your solar provider typically takes care of installation, maintenance, and the warranty because it maintain ownership of the panels.
+Additionally, your solar provider typically takes care of installation, maintenance, and the warranty because it maintains ownership of the panels.

 What's the difference between a lease and a PPA?